 - Any security breaches or concerns?
 What changes has Internal Audit made?

 iPollingTM Results Review

-The second poll question explored expectations of members regarding work from home after the dangers of COVID-19 have passed.
-Only 10% expect that employees will return to the office as they were before, with an additional 27% fine tuning this response to suggest that most people will return to the office, but others will have more options to work from home.
-The balance of 63% of member companies have the scale tipped towards greater work from home options for most employees with times where employees are also scheduled to be in the office.
+The second poll question explored the expectations of members regarding working from home after the dangers of COVID-19 have passed.
+Only 10% expect that employees will return to the office as they were before, with an additional 27% fine-tuning this response to suggest that most people will return to the office, but others will have more options to work from home.
+The balance of 63% of member companies has the scale tipped towards greater work from home options for most employees with times where employees are also scheduled to be in the office.
 So for most, a significant shift in where work is performed is expected to continue, even though the underlying reasons for the shift in the first place no longer apply.

 A few of the comments from members include:

-- My understanding is that return to the office will depend on business need, balanced with the local guidance from health officials.
+- My understanding is that return to the office will depend on business needs, balanced with the local guidance from health officials.